madmonkey71/TripleT-Flight-Firmware/README.md

 - 🚧 **Guidance System**: A basic framework for guidance exists, but the current implementation is a placeholder (time-based yaw target).
 It is not yet integrated with the flight state machine.
 - 🚧 **Sensor Fusion**: An orientation filter is in place, but development on it is currently paused.
 - ✅ **System Robustness**:
-    - Sensor health checks exist but are not yet integrated into the flight state machine to trigger error states.
+    - **In-Flight Sensor Health Monitoring**: The firmware continuously monitors the connection and status of critical sensors (IMU, Barometer) during all active flight phases.
+If a sensor fails, the system transitions to a safe `ERROR` state and logs the specific failure.
     - Redundant apogee detection (e.g., backup timer) is designed but not implemented in the flight logic.
     - **SD Card Handling**: The system now gracefully handles a missing SD card at startup by disabling logging and issuing a warning, preventing a boot failure.
 - 🚧 **Enhanced Telemetry**: Live data transmission via radio is planned but not yet implemented.